 was keen to explore a story where the genders of the

-victim and aggressor were reversed.
-The result is
+antagonist and victim were reversed.
+The result was

-Flair, which is a sequel to the original film.
+Flair which became a sequel to the original film.

 was Darren's most challenging project as it was very

-totally new area.
-Once again Darren utilised his
+abilities into a totally new area.
+Once again Darren

-the required sequences, the result of which was a
+shoot the required sequences, the result of which was

-Darren took the opportunity to create a new film
+took the opportunity to create a new film based on an

-Check is a simple comedy revolving around the
+Check was a simple comedy revolving around the

-always fast and reliable, this film is aimed at
+fast and reliable, this film was aimed at showing a

 Check was completed in May 2008.